 b.
-1988 Sydney, Australia
+1988 in Sydney, Australia

 Lives and works in Sydney, Australia

-Alexandra Standen makes things with her hands.
-The repetitive gesture of ‘pinching’ her hand-built forms is as much conceptual as it is an an act of realisation.
+Standen makes things with her hands.
+The repetitive gesture of ‘pinching’ her hand-built forms is as much conceptual as it is an act of realisation.
 The conversation between materiality and form is ever evolving with intuition and experimentation in equal parts leading to the creation of these forms.

 Standen’s extensive body of work speaks to the process of making work in porcelain as well as ‘feeling uneasy’ around objects of fragile or precarious nature.
 Ceramic objects hold a functional quality and yet there is an anxiety associated with ceramic objects held within a gallery.
 We place vessels on a plinth, or behind glass and point to the fact that they are precious or historically valuable without addressing the ongoing narrative in these objects.